jccamargo94/lilo-test/README.md

 I've used two main approaches here:
 - The first approach involves a straightforward calculation of the median cost-per-mile and cost-per-minute for each Rate Code, using the available trip data.
 This provides a clear and easily interpretable metric for understanding pricing variations, although it may not fully capture the pricing dynamics.
-- The second approach incorporates an ElasticNet regression model to predict the cost-per-mile and cost-per-minute based on both trip distance and duration.
-This approach improves our understanding of the factors driving pricing by computing coefficients for each feature.
+- The second approach incorporates an ElasticNet regression model to predict the cost-per-mile and cost-per-minute based on both trip distance and duration using `fare-cost` as target.
+This approach is supposed to improve our understanding of the factors driving pricing by computing coefficients for each feature.

 In the first approach, I computed the median cost-per-mile for each Rate Code by aggregating the trip data and computing the median value.
 The latter approach builds an ElasticNet model to account for variables, it allows for a more fine-grained analysis of how different factors impact pricing.